The USCIS recently released a new H-1B memo called the “Neufeld Memo“. It takes aim at mainly Indian H-1B IT workers at third-party client job sites.

 - Does the beneficiary produce an end-product that is directly linked to the petitioner’s line of business?

 - Does the petitioner have the ability to control the manner and means in which the work product of the beneficiary is accomplished?

 If H-1B employees are working through a consulting company as contractors, they are mainly the most affected.
 They are the ones who will be affected because of this new memo.

-During the H-1B 2010 season, it was hard to find consulting companies who would apply for H-1B visa because they were receiving RFEs during that period.
+During the H-1B 2010 season, it was hard to find consulting companies who would apply for an H-1B visa because they were receiving RFEs during that period.
 But this time, this memo is targeting current H-1B visa holders working as contractors.

 Impact of Neufeld Memo on H1B Workers

-The Neufeld H-1B Memo, which was released on Jan 8, 2010, is creating lot of buzz among H-1B Visa sponsoring consulting companies.
+The Neufeld H-1B Memo, which was released on Jan 8, 2010, is creating a lot of buzz among H-1B Visa sponsoring consulting companies.